The Certified FETI Methodology

 The infrastructure and standardization of the Certified FETI Methodology enables interviewers to be evaluated in a consistent manner and provides clear metrics to determine whether an interview is in fact a Forensic Experiential Trauma Interview.
 Certification allows individual practitioners the opportunity for professional accountability by the official organization maintaining and updating the Certified FETI Methodology.

 Certified FETI offers interviewers three levels of certification; Basic, Intermediate, and Advanced.
-All three levels of certification are based on the FETI methodology instructed at the Introduction to FETI training course.
+All three levels of certification are based on the FETI methodology instructed during the online FETI Methodology Course.
 Each certification level assesses the skill and ability of an interviewer when using the FETI methodology.
 The components that make up the full path to certification can be found at www.certifiedfeti.com.

 Standardized and Evaluated